 - 1. Consistency with Comprehensive Plan.
 All projects must be reasonably consistent with the goals and intents of the City of Suwanee Comprehensive Plan. - 2.
 Variations to Development Standards.
 The special use is intended to provide flexibility as it relates to district development standards. - 3.
 Design Expectations. - a.
-Projects should incorporate traditional neighborhood design principles.
+Projects should shall incorporate traditional neighborhood design principles.
 Interconnectivity, pedestrianism, good design, architectural detail, and appropriate scale are essential elements. - b.
 Project should include traffic calming measures, such as designated on-street parking, street trees, roundabouts, raised pedestrian crossings, etc. - c.
-Projects should have a professionally prepared Master Plan for the entire project.
+Projects should shall have a professionally prepared Master Plan for the entire project.
 It must be designed and incorporated together to provide a harmonious transition from one housing type to another and must provide convenient access from homes to park spaces.
 Common architecture, themes, significant natural features, connectivity and other items must be included. - d.
 Projects should have a community green, park, or other focal point must be included to create character and identity.
 Homes in the project should have easy access to neighborhood amenities. - e.
 Projects should include a variety of single-family housing types (distinguished by lot size, unit size, layout, etc.) - f.
-Projects should minimize disturbance of and impacts to environmentally sensitive areas including wetlands, streams and floodplain.
+When reasonably possible, Projects should projects shall minimize disturbance of and impacts to environmentally sensitive areas including wetlands, streams and floodplain.
 Impacts to these areas are sometimes unavoidable.
 Impacts should be noted at the time of SUP application. - g.
-Projects should be sensitive to existing adjacent neighborhoods. - h.
-Projects should have adequate and appropriate access. - i.
-Project should incorporate other standards, as outlined in the City of Suwanee Comprehensive Plan Design Guidelines, which are appropriate for the site's specific location and character area should be included.
+Projects should shall be sensitive to existing adjacent neighborhoods. - h.
+Projects should shall have adequate and appropriate access.

-j.
-When determining the appropriateness and viability of a proposed project, the City shall consult the City of Suwanee Comprehensive Plan.
+- i.
+Project should incorporate other standards, as outlined in the City of Suwanee Comprehensive Plan Design Guidelines, which are appropriate for the site's specific location and character area should be included. - j.
+When determining the appropriateness and viability of a proposed project, the City shall consult the City of Suwanee Comprehensive Plan and shall consider the character areas defined in said plan.
 Projects that prove that the use of innovative or creative design will benefit the City may be considered for said Special Use Permit.